classicfoo/todolist/README.md

 - Clear the filter before pressing back
 - Make tasks sort by due date then by alphabetical
 - Today, tomorrow and next week buttons
+- Searching by using multiple keywords separated by space
+- Confetti animation after migrating a task
+- Completing subtasks button works with nested lists

 # Todo
 - Add confetti animation for if we migrate a task